Kiddom’s Planner and Timeline are curriculum development tools that work together to help you plan ahead, then modify assignments when you need to.

 You can create assignments directly in Timeline, but these will only be available in the class you’re in.
 To be able to re-use the assignment in the future or in another class, consider creating the assignment in Planner first.

 How do Planner and Timeline work together?

-Once you’ve made an assignment or playlist in Planner, you can drag it over into your Timeline to assign it to an individual student, a group, or the whole class.
-The original assignment (or playlist) remains exactly the same in your Planner to be used again, and a copy of it is created in your Timeline.
+Once you’ve made an assignment or Assignment Group in Planner, you can drag it over into your Timeline to assign it to an individual student, a group, or the whole class.
+The original assignment (or assignment group) remains exactly the same in your Planner to be used again, and a copy of it is created in your Timeline.
 You can edit the assignment that’s in your Timeline to modify standards, rubrics, points, a due date, or more detailed instructions for your current class.
 Alternatively, if you have made an assignment in Timeline, you can also drag it into your Planner.

-Easily drag-and-drop assignments and playlists from Planner into Timeline
+Easily drag-and-drop assignments and Assignment Groups from Planner into Timeline

 Use these tools in tandem for more efficient planning, and spend more time getting to know your students, analyzing their work, and giving them feedback.
 Happy Planning!